Top 30 Best Indian Bloggers in 2026

 - Projects: UpdateLand

-An SEO expert at core, Jyoti has been writing on UpdateLand since 2013.
-Her primary focus is on topics like engine optimization tips, SEO site lists, how to make money online and how to get traffic to your blog and your website etc.
+An SEO expert at her core, Jyoti has been writing on UpdateLand since 2013.
+She focuses on search engine optimization tips, SEO site lists, making money online, and how to get traffic to your blog and website.

 This list focuses on bloggers who have built real authority over years of consistent work.
 If you are a blogger who deserves to be here, or you know one, drop me a message.
 I update this list regularly.

-The bloggers I have listed here are among the top in their profession.
-They have been delivering excellent, original content for a long time and are true sources of inspiration, learning, and motivation for newcomers.
+The bloggers I’ve listed here are among the top in their fields.
+They’ve delivered excellent, original content for years and are genuine sources of inspiration, learning, and motivation for newcomers.

-So, this was the list of best Indian bloggers.
-Each one is a must-follow and I suggest you subscribe to their blogs for regular updates.
+So that’s my 2026 list of best Indian bloggers.
+Each one is a must-follow, and I suggest you subscribe to their blogs for regular updates.

 The list is definitely not complete, but these names deserve to be a part of it.